 Ritual Committee: Rabbi Joshua Samuels, Leader.

-Scholarship Committee: Provides financial assistance via the Rabbi Fred Gardner Scholarship fund to qualifying Congregants.
+Scholarship Committee: Provides financial assistance via the Rabbi Fred Gartner Scholarship fund to qualifying Congregants.
 Applicants who attend post secondary schooling and would benefit from financial assistance are potential recipients.
 Applicants should participate in synagogue activities, be Jewish, and strive for academic excellence.
 Emil Hecht, Chair.

 Social Action Committee: Takes a leadership role in involving our Jewish community and Congregation in community projects that focus on key social needs such as hunger and housing).
 By working through existing organizations, we maximize our resources and build important alliances with the greater, non-Jewish community.
-Linda Blackwell, Chair.
+Linda Blackwell, chair.

 University Liaison Committee: Maintains a channel of communication between the congregation and WWU students.
 Works informally with the University Hillel Group as well.
 Steven Garfinkle, Chair.

-Task Forces and Other Groups:
+Task Forces and Other Positions: